CDCgov/reportstream-sftp-ingestion/README.md

 To manually trigger the Azure function...

+1. If this is in an Azure Entra domain environment, you will need to log in as your -SU account.
-1. Go to the `polling-function-{env}` function app in the Azure Portal.
+2. Go to the `polling-function-{env}` function app in the Azure Portal.
-2. Navigate to the CORS section, and add `https://portal.azure.com` as an allowed origin.
+3. Navigate to the CORS section, and add `https://portal.azure.com` as an allowed origin.
 Click save.
-3. Navigate back to the Overview section, and click on the trigger function.
+4. Navigate back to the Overview section, and click on the trigger function.
-4. Click on the Test/Run button, and then click on the Run button that pops-up.
+5. Click on the Test/Run button, and then click on the Run button that pops-up.

 #### End-to-end Tests